HypeCheck

 Cascara Sagrada

-Also known as: Rhamnus purshiana, Sacred Bark, Chittem Bark, California Buckthorn, cascara
+Also known as: Rhamnus purshiana, sacred bark, chittem bark, cascara buckthorn

 What the Science Says

-Cascara sagrada is the dried bark of the Rhamnus purshiana tree, used for centuries as a laxative.
-Its active compounds — called cascarosides — are anthraquinone glycosides that stimulate the colon to move stool along faster.
-It has been included in constipation formulas alongside other ingredients, but no standalone clinical trials in the provided research confirm how well it works on its own or at what dose.
+Cascara sagrada is the dried bark of the Rhamnus purshiana tree, used traditionally as a stimulant laxative.
+Its active compounds — called cascarosides — are anthraquinone glycosides that stimulate the colon to move stool along.
+It has been used in combination products for constipation relief, though it has not been studied well on its own in rigorous clinical trials.

 What It Doesn't Do